Staff and Team

 Eric’s work focuses on the design, implementation, and growth of strategic initiatives aimed at improving educational and employment outcomes for young people.
 He previously worked at the Cowen Institute as the EMPLOY Collaborative’s Senior Program Coordinator, where he assisted with strategic development, communications, alignment, logistics, program design, and supported a community of practice.
 Eric is a native New Orleanian.
 He holds a master’s degree in Public Administration from the University of Colorado – Denver and is a dual MBA and Global MBA candidate at Tulane University.
 He served two years with AmeriCorps, working in Austin, Texas and Boulder, Colorado.
 During that time, he worked with youth on dropout prevention, college access, and career readiness.

-Kate is a Senior Policy Analyst and a Research Fellow with Harvard University’s Strategic Data Project.
-Her work focuses on college persistence, early warning systems, accountability, and mixed-methods research methodologies.
+Kate is a Senior Research Fellow with the Cowen Institute and with Harvard University’s Strategic Data Project.
+Her work focuses on college persistence, early warning systems, accountability, mixed-methods research methodologies, measurement development, and making educational systems more equitable for underrepresented populations.
 Prior to joining the Cowen Institute, Kate earned her MSc in Applied Social Research and her PhD in Social Policy in 2014 from Trinity College, Dublin.
 Her academic research focused on diversity and social integration in elementary schools.
 Prior to that, she earned a Bachelor’s in Philosophy from Loyola University in 2006 and taught elementary school in New Orleans.
-She’s interested in data visualization, graphic design, multimedia, and making research more pleasing to the eyes/ears.
+She’s interested in data visualization, graphic design, multimedia, and finding new and interesting ways to bring data to the people.

-Kerry Hegarty, College and Career Success Counselor, Reconnecting Opportunity Youth – Earn and Learn
+Kerry Hegarty, Manager of College and Career Counseling and Alumni Services – Earn and Learn

 Before coming to the Cowen Institute, Kerry most recently worked for Communities in Schools as a clinical mental health counselor at Renew Accelerated High School.
 There, she provided therapeutic interventions to over-age and under-credited students in New Orleans.
 Prior to graduating from the Loyola University New Orleans Master’s of Counseling Program, she served individuals in the Orleans Parish Prison Reentry Program by providing post-traumatic stress and substance abuse counseling through the Council on Alcohol and Drug Abuse.
 Kerry also taught high school and middle school Art and English at Frederick Douglass High School and Renew Cultural Arts Academy.
 She is a licensed secondary education teacher, a certified guidance counselor, and a provisionally licensed professional counselor.